What to Expect for Facilitators

 This training is critical to helping you understand and be ready for the Next Step retreat.
 We will go over each piece of the retreat curriculum, give you time to get to know your co-facilitator, and spend time building community with the rest of the Next Step facilitator team.
 You are also expected to attend pre and post retreat sessions:

-All Next Step Pre-Retreat Session (all participants and facilitators): December 14th 2016 from 1PM - 4:00PM in the Dudley H. Davis Center
+All Next Step Pre-Retreat Session (all participants and facilitators): Week of December 4th (exact date, TBD)

 Final Facilitator Pre-Retreat meeting: January, TBD